Senthoora Poove: Cast

+Production

+Sathyaraj was the initial choice for the role that Vijayakanth later played.

 Soundtrack

-The soundtrack was composed by Manoj–Gyan, with lyrics written by Aabavanan, Vairamuthu and Muthulingam.
+The soundtrack was composed by Manoj–Gyan.
 For the dubbed Telugu version Sindhura Puvvu, all lyrics were written by Rajasri.

 Reception

 The Indian Express wrote "[..] the knot on which Senthoora Poove bases [..] cooks up another cinematic stew and serves it in style".
-Vijaykanth won the Cinema Express Award for Best Character Actor.
 Jayamanmadhan of Kalki criticised the story.
+Vijaykanth won the Tamil Nadu State Film Award for Best Actor, and the Cinema Express Award for Best Character Actor.
+K. Sampath was awarded Tamil Nadu State Film Award for Best Audiographer.

 Legacy

-Senthoora Poove is one of only two films directed by P. R. Devaraj, the other being Ilaya Raagam (1995) before his death in May 2016.
+Senthoora Poove is one of only two films directed by P. R. Devaraj, the other being Ilaya Ragam (1995) before his death in May 2016.
+After the film's release, Vijayakanth earned the title and nickname "Captain", which was further popularised with the release of Captain Prabhakaran in 1991.
+Following Vijayakanth's death in December 2023, Film Companion included the film in their list "7 Vijayakanth Films That Left an Indian Cinema Legacy".